coventry/troncle/README.md

 ## Installation

-Since I've never deployed a jar before, for now this is very manual.
+For now this is very manual.

-0. In the shell, `git clone https://github.com/coventry/troncle.git`

 1. In emacs, `M-x package-install RET nrepl-discover RET`